What Is Continuing Education?

 Professional certificates

 Professional certificates are credentials earned after completing a formal education program designed to teach and assess specific skills like data science or nonprofit administration.
-Many colleges and universities, as well as professional organizations, offer professional certificate programs, and they typically take less than two years to complete—you can finish many of them in less than a couple of months.
-Although these programs don't lead to a degree, your employees can learn valuable job-related skills and list their accomplishments on their resumes.
+Many colleges and universities, as well as professional organizations, offer professional certificate programs, and you can finish many of them within a few months.
+Your employees can learn valuable job-related skills and list their accomplishments on their resumes.

 People who pursue continuing education typically do so to qualify for a job or earn a raise, and some take courses for their personal enjoyment.
 Although each person has their reasons for engaging in continuing education, you may hear them reference any of the following: